GRAPHIC: Officials in Ga. promise thorough probe in killing of Ahmaud Arbery

 A GBI news release said the McMichaels “confronted Arbery with two firearms.
 During the encounter, Travis McMichael shot and killed Arbery.”

-Reynolds said he didn't know whether the McMichaels had an attorney who could comment.
+Reynolds and the outside prosecutor now handling the case, Tom Durden, said in response to reporters' questions that they weren't aware of any arraignment or bond hearings scheduled for the defendants.
+Reynolds also said he didn't know whether the McMichaels had an attorney who could comment.

 Gregory McMichael retired last year as an investigator for Glynn County District Attorney Jackie Johnson; the connection caused Johnson to recuse herself.
 Waycross D.A.
 George E. Barnhill then got the case before recusing himself under pressure from Arbery's family because his son works in Johnson's office.

-The outside prosecutor now overseeing the case, Tom Durden, said Monday that he wanted a grand jury to decide whether charges are warranted, but Georgia courts are still largely closed because of the coronavirus.
+Durden had said he wanted a grand jury to decide whether charges are warranted, but Georgia courts are still largely closed because of the coronavirus.
 Durden said Friday that he won't bow to public pressure from one side or another.

 Brunswick defense attorney Alan Tucker identified himself Thursday as the person who shared the video with the radio station.
 He did not say how he obtained it.
 In a statement, Tucker said he wasn’t representing anyone involved.
 He said he shared the video “because my community was being ripped apart by erroneous accusations and assumptions.”